Plants may not have an active immune system, but that doesn’t mean they passively roll over and take whatever hits them.

 Just as our skin blocks many pathogens from entry, a plant’s skin, or epidermis, does the same thing.
-That's why insect feeding and mechanical damage can increase the chance of a disease taking hold - the plant’s first line of defense has been breached.
+That’s why insect feeding and mechanical damage can increase the chance of a disease taking hold - something has already breached the plant’s first line of defense.
 Plant cell walls also block viruses, bacteria, and fungi.
-Unlike our human immune system, which uses white blood cells to actively hunt down and destroy invaders, plant cells have antimicrobial defenses built right in.
+Unlike our human immune system, which uses white blood cells to hunt down and destroy invaders, plant cells have antimicrobial defenses built right in.
 These defenses take the form of saponins, glucosides, and antimicrobial proteins.
 Enzyme inhibitors can also stop some pathogens from feeding on the plant.
 Plants also have chemicals that can neutralize toxins created by a pathogen.
 Finally, receptors can recognize a pathogen and alert the plant to take further action.

 Inducible plant defenses

-Once a pathogen is recognized, cell walls are reinforced and defensive chemicals, such as hydrogen peroxide, as well as antimicrobial enzymes and proteins, are manufactured.
-In some cases, plants have evolved a behavior called a ‘hypersensitive response’ in which the tissue surrounding an infection is killed off, to block further infection to neighboring cells.
+Once a pathogen is recognized, plants reinforce their cell walls and produce defensive chemicals such as hydrogen peroxide, antimicrobial enzymes, and proteins.
+In some cases, plants have evolved a ‘hypersensitive response’ that kills the healthy tissue surrounding an infection to block further infection to neighboring cells.

 Disease resistant varieties

-Rather than treating a disease after it occurs, it is far easier to grow plants that have built-in defenses.
-This reduces the need for pesticides and fungicides.
+Rather than treating a disease after it occurs, you can grow plants that defend themselves.
+Installing resistant plants reduces the need for pesticides and fungicides.
 When shopping for plants, look at the plant label to see if that particular plant is resistant to diseases that tend to appear in your garden.
 Plant labels use the following codes to designate specific disease resistances:

 You can help your plants fight disease by selecting resistant varieties, spacing plants properly, employing crop rotation, and providing adequate water and nutrients.
 Also, be sure to sanitize your tools regularly, to halt the spread of disease from one plant to another.